Who do I contact if I am interested in a puppy?

 Most states require puppies to be a minimum of 8 weeks of age prior to sale.
 In addition, federal law requires puppies be 8 weeks of age to be sold and travel out of state.
 Further, many breeders hold their puppies for health and socialization benefits for a minimum of 8 weeks, sometimes longer for tiny breeds.
 Information regarding minimum age requirements for the breeder/seller will be listed on the individual puppy listing page or directory.

-Q: Will my puppy be seen by a vet before I receive a puppy?
+Will my puppy be sent by a vet before I receive a puppy?

 That depends upon the individual Breeder / Seller.
 Many states require a veterinary certification and all puppies/dogs require a veterinary certification for interstate travel.
 Pick a Puppy encourages all buyers to set up a vet appointment for your new puppy with your vet as soon as possible for peace of mind and many breeders/sellers require a vet visit within a specific timeframe after arrival as part of their warranty.
 Information regarding any veterinary examination will be listed on the individual puppy listing page or directory.